 Step 1: Prepping The Lips

 Always begin with prepping your lips by applying a lip balm/lip conditioner.
 This will make your lips soft and supple, and the application becomes effortless thereafter.
-Next, apply a foundation/concealer on the lips, and set it with compact to create a flawless makeup base.
+Next, apply a foundation/concealer on the lips, and set it with compact or setting powder to create a flawless makeup base.
 This technique also helps to keep the lipstick intact.

 Step 2: Line Your Lips With Lip Pencil